vimvaders/vimvaders.github.io/_posts/2015-08-20-ninja-turtles.markdown

 >
 > By combining together these and similar commands, intricate shapes and pictures can easily be drawn.

 The idea is to interpret the lines into turtle commands in order to draw the shapes.
-The blocks represents different shapes, so at the end of each block we will make our script pause so that the shape can be identified.
+The blocks represent different shapes, so at the end of each block we will make our script pause so that the shape can be identified.
 We wrote a python utility to interpret the commands:

 [**ninjaturtles.py**]({{ site.url }}/assets/hackcon2015/ninjaturtles.py)